wp-plugins/juicedmetrics/readme.txt

 * Another change.

 == Upgrade Notice ==

+= 2.1.0 =
+* Fixed page views and time on page for the reporting data tables.

 = 2.0 =
 * Fixed error in the mapping of pages in sales funnel.
 You should upgrade if you are seeing any errors.